jamese986/website-assignment/README.md

 The modern aspects of the design come in the form of a functional cross device cross platform responsiveness that means no matter the device the site will always look pleasing and remain functional.

+###Added Google Maps API above the contact us page for greater clarity and added a pop up window and custom marker.

 ## Standalone Blog post page
 I decided to add an additional page to my website as there was no feasible way to display all the content needed for a blog post on the main page.
 I did look into accordion type drop downs and a few other methods but ultimately decided to settle with a standalone blog post page as it allows for more of a continuous feel for the site.